ADGEfficiency/adgefficiency.github.io/_posts/2017-02-02-energy-basics-average-vs-marginal-carbon-emissions.md

   - Energy Basics
 ---

-Carbon savings might seem like a simple calculation – yet many professionals are getting it wrong.
-I know because I was making this mistake in my previous job!
+Calculating carbon savings seems like a simple calculation - **yet many professionals are getting it wrong**.
+I know because I was made this mistake in my previous job.

 Accurate calculation of carbon savings is crucial in the fight against climate change.
 Knowing how much we save from a project can be compared to other projects such as renewable generation.